University Policies (General)

 The PLU Faculty Handbook is the resource for all faculty.

 The Gramm-Leach Bliley (GLB) Act mandates extensive privacy protections for consumers.
-The Family Educational Rights and Privacy Act (FERPA) PLU privacy provisions meet the requirements of the GLB Act.
+Colleges and universities are considered financial institutions regulated through this law.
+Because they are also regulated by the Family Educational Rights and Privacy Act (FERPA), our privacy provisions meet the requirements of the GLB Act.
 However, colleges and universities are subject to provisions related to administrative, technical and physical safeguarding of customer information.
 Regulations carrying out this act are in effect as of May 23, 2003.

 Under the Health Insurance Portability and Accountability Act of 1996, PLU adopted a policy and procedures to protect the privacy of “protected health information” (PHI) such as medical and counseling records.
-The university’s privacy officer is the vice president for finance and operations, 253.535.7121.
+The University’s privacy officer is the vice president for finance and administration, 253.535.7121.

 PLU supports the efforts of faculty, students, staff, and administrators to employ and augment the inclusive language guidelines of their professions or disciplines, and to reflect upon the cultural conditions which have made such guidelines integral to contemporary language use.
 General ELCA guidelines suggest that inclusive language avoid stereotypes and biases and not alienate, demean, or misrepresent persons based on gender, race, physical or mental ability, sexual orientation, class, nationality, religion, family, age, or status.
 PLU promotes the use of language that includes and affirms groups that have often been misrepresented in or left out of discourse, directs our attention to the nuances of social reference and calls us to address all individuals with respect.